Fortune 500 oil & gas company abandons the enterprise data warehouse in pursuit of self-service analytics

 back into the business

 in the number of people collaborating on data modeling

-For Ryan Goltz, the demise of the enterprise data warehouse (EDW) began between 2012 to 2017.
+For Ryan Goltz, Principal Data Architect at a Fortune 500 oil & gas company, the demise of the enterprise data warehouse (EDW) began between 2012 to 2017.
 During that time, two technology trends were developing in parallel–big data platforms and broad adoption for version control and continuous integration.
 “CI/CD stems from open-source development as a means to ensure governance in a distributed development environment.
 This change complimented the technical capabilities and performance of the big data platforms,” Ryan said.
 “The idea was to use these technologies to empower information consumers to become information producers.”

 Ryan was convinced that the value of big data platforms wasn’t the size of the data: “Most of these people weren’t writing Spark.
 They were writing Impala views.
 This wasn’t big data, it was just big queries.”
 Instead, he saw the value of big data platforms as being in the new workflows.
 If you could apply software engineering best practices like code control and reusability to the data warehouse in a simple language like SQL, you could empower a whole new set of users to build and deploy their own data sets.